 The final design proposes adding lighting, trees, landscaping, benches and green space to invite people in.
 It includes a lockable gate to control access through to Alexander Street.
 It proposes a permanent food cart village and a community safety office kiosk.
 The consultants used principles of Crime Prevention Through Environmental Design (CPTED).
 Those principles suggest that human behaviour can be manipulated by changing the built environment.

-The consultants suggest that the city work with property owners to make improvements on private land, too.
+Communitecture suggested that the City work with property owners to make improvements on private land, too.
 Possibilities include improved parking areas, enhanced storefronts and rooftops used for solar arrays and micro-housing.
-The housing could increase safety by having people around to care for and look over the area day and night, explained consultant Mark Lakeman in the online presentation to council on Sept.
+The housing could increase safety by having people around to care for and look over the area day and night, explained communitecture's Mark Lakeman in the online presentation to council on Sept.
 8.

 A rough estimate of project costs related to the city’s right of way comes to $882,000, according to the report.